10 Factors Affecting Selection of Floors

 A good floor should not be produced any noise.
 Noise causes discomfort to the occupants.
 At places where silence is of paramount importance, only sound-absorbing materials should be preferred for the construction of floors, like dancing halls.

 The floor should give comfort to occupants under living and working conditions.
-Floors like Cork, rubber, linoleum, etc. are preferred from a comfort point of view.
+Floors like Cork flooring, rubber flooring, linoleum flooring, etc. are preferred from a comfort point of view.

 6. Fire Resistance